SalomePlatform/shaper/src/PrimitivesPlugin/doc/boxFeature.rst

 Result
 """"""

-A solid box based on origin and with edges parallel to the coordinate axes.
+A solid box based on the origin of coordinates and with edges parallel to the coordinate axes.

 .. image:: images/Box1.png
 	   :align: center